amfoss/club-website-2018/README.md

   * Company papers (Microsoft, Google, Amazon)
   * Students sharing their personal interview experiences as blog posts.
   * Including books such as
-    * How to crack a coding interview;
+    * How to crack a coding interview
     * How to move Mount Fuji
 * Important Course links from various online learning platforms regarding all domains to benefit students.
-* A table representation or Excel sheet db consisting a list of all the GSoC and RSoC proposals selected
+* A table representation or Excel sheet db consisting a list of all the GSoC and RSoC proposals selected.

 **Gallery:**
 1. Foss trip pictures